AdobeDocs/marketo.en/help/marketo/getting-started/things-to-know/community.md

 ## Set up your profile {#set-up-your-profile}

-When logged in to the Marketing Nation, click your default avatar icon and select My settings to update your preferences, change your avatar photo, control tagging, and more.
+When logged in to the Marketing Nation, click your default avatar icon and select **[!UICONTROL My settings]** to update your preferences, change your avatar photo, control tagging, and more.

 SCREENSHOT